-Basic maintenance items will be assigned a correction due date of forty-five (45) calendar days.
-A follow up inspection of these correctable deficiencies shall be scheduled by DOTD to confirm deficiencies have been addressed.
+Airport Sponsors shall be provided forty-five (45) calendar days to correct any deficient basic maintenance items.
+A follow up inspection of these correctable deficiencies shall be conducted by DOTD to confirm deficiencies have been addressed.
 Airport sponsors shall promptly notify DOTD of any corrective action taken.
 If an airport sponsor is unable to address certain basic maintenance discrepancies within the forty-five (45) calendar day timeframe due to unforeseen or un-mitigatable circumstances, the airport sponsor shall document and submit the reason for the delay to DOTD by the forty-five (45) calendar day suspense date.

 If the basic maintenance discrepancies noted on the official airport inspection report are not repaired by the suspense date, DOTD shall notate any discrepancies corrected or not corrected, and document these as part of the airport inspection program.
 DOTD shall notify the airport sponsor in writing of any corrected basic maintenance discrepancies and those basic maintenance discrepancies still needing to be addressed.
 DOTD shall transmit the original follow-up airport inspection report and/or supplemental copies to the airport sponsor for official documentation.
-A copy of the follow-up airport inspection report shall also be available in the Elevate system for the airport to access.
-This documentation shall be used by DOTD for facility scoring pertaining to the 5010/Safety Inspection and 5010 Inspection-Maintenance Items Repaired Scoring categories in accordance with L.A.C.
+A copy of the follow-up airport inspection report inspection report shall also be available in the Elevate system for the airport to access.
+This documentation shall be used by DOTD for facility scoring pertaining to the 5010/Safety Inspection and 5010 Inspection Maintenance Items Repaired Scoring categories in accordance with L.A.C.
 Title 70 Part IX.
 Intermodal Transportation Chapter 3.